Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Mount Hawthorn was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Mount Hawthorn was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three represented ancestry groups were English (25.7%), Australian (23.0%, substantially higher than the regional average of 18.0%), and Irish (8.8%).
-Other notable divergences included Welsh at 0.8% compared to 0.7% regionally, Italian at 7.9% versus 5.3%, and Polish at 1.0%.
+The top three ancestry groups are English (25.7%), Australian (23.0%, notably higher than the regional average of 18.0%), and Irish (8.8%).
+Other ethnic groups with notable divergences include Welsh at 0.8% (versus 0.7% regionally), Italian at 7.9% (versus 5.3%), and Polish at 1.0%.

 Frequently Asked Questions - Diversity